dnanexus-rnd/liftover_plink_beds/README.md

 **Runtime/Cost:**\* The liftOver analysis for all 26 chromosomes' PLINK files ([Data-Field 22418](https://biobank.ndph.ox.ac.uk/showcase/field.cgi?id=22418)) from GRCh37 to GRCh38 finished within 17.5 hours wall clock time on [RAP](https://ukbiobank.dnanexus.com/landing).
 With the RAP compute rate, the cost is ~£56.5 with on-demand instances (priority High).
 If using spot instances (priority Low), the cost can be lowered to ~£10.5.

-\* The estimates are generated in April 2021.
+\* The estimates were generated in April 2021.
 All numbers can be subject to change.
 Compute rate could be changing by RAP's Terms of Service.
 Depending on the instnace type of choice, the implementation of the pipeline and more, there is always room for further optimizations on runtime or cost, or both.

 #### Acknowledgements

-Thanks to Tony Marcketta (@AMarcketta), Joe Foster, Chiao-Feng Lin (@chiaofenglin), Peter Nguyen, Chai Fungtammasan (@Chai_Arkarachai), and Jason Chin (@infoecho) for the discussions on the liftover process.
+Thanks to Tony Marcketta ([@AMarcketta](https://twitter.com/amarcketta)), Joe Foster, Chiao-Feng Lin ([@chiaofenglin](https://twitter.com/chiaofenglin)), Peter Nguyen, Chai Fungtammasan ([@Chai_Arkarachai](https://twitter.com/Chai_Arkarachai)), and Jason Chin ([@infoecho](https://twitter.com/infoecho)) for the discussions on the liftover process.
 This is part of our data preparation process for our research project using the UK Biobank Resource under Application Number ‘46926’.
 We thank all the participants in the UK Biobank study.